Blog

 • Changes in source table schemas

-• Incorrect values from the source (e.g. decimals in an integer column), or changes in units
+• Incorrect values from the source (like decimals in an integer column), or changes in units

-• Implausible values (e.g. cumulative values that sometimes decrease, or totals that are less than the sum of the parts)
+• Implausible values (such as cumulative values that sometimes decrease, or totals that are less than the sum of the parts)

 What we wanted was a solution that could proactively detect these kinds of problems and alert our team before the faulty data could get to the customer.
 Ideally, such a solution would be: